TM-1-3/PlayNation/README.md

 ## Developing the project

 You're all set up to start developing the project.
-The provided skeleton includes a basic todo list application -- **Thingy**, which you'll modify to implement your project.
+The provided skeleton includes a basic to-do list application -- **Thingy**, which you'll modify to implement your project.

 Start the development server from your project root: